interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 If the settlement engine instructs the accounting system a settlement was received, the accounting system MUST credit the accounts receivable, subtracting the amount of the settlement.

 The accounting system MUST respond with the amount it credited to the account.
-If it only credited a partial amount (due to lesser precision), the settlement engine tracks the leftover, uncredited amount.
+If it only credited a partial amount (due to lesser precision), the settlement engine tracks the leftover, uncredited amount and includes it in the next incoming settlement notification to the accounting system.

 ### Settlement symmetry invariant

 The fundamental expected behavior of a settlement engine implementation is the sum of amounts one instance is instructed to settle eventually equals the sum of amounts the recipient instance instructs its accounting system to credit as incoming settlements.

 As long as the instructed settlements do not equal the acknowledged settlements, the double-entry bookkeeping is out-of-balance.
-Settlement engines MUST minimize the time that the bookkeeping is unbalanced.
+Settlement engines SHOULD minimize the time that the bookkeeping is unbalanced.

-To trigger a settlement, the accounting system preemptively debits the accounts payable before the settlement has been initiated.
-For a period of time, the accounts payable of the peer sending the settlement is inconsistent with the accounts receivable of the peer who will later receive the settlement.
+When the accounting system triggers a settlement, the accounting system should preemptively debit the accounts payable balance before any settlement has been initiated.
+During this time, the accounts payable balance of the settlement sender will be inconsistent with the accounts receivable balance of the settlement receiver.

 Many factors may result in these inconsistencies: